Learn-Write-Repeat/Web-Development/wd-cp-1/Ambika WD_Intro_CSS.md

 3.Don’t forget to change style.css with the name of your .css file.

+:white_square_button: **Why Use CSS**

+CSS helps you to keep the informational content of a document separate from the details of how to display it.
+The details of how to display the document are known as its style.
+You keep the style separate from the content so that you can:

+* Avoid duplication
+* Make maintenance easier
+* Use the same content with different styles for different purposes Your web site might have thousands of pages that look similar.
+Using CSS, you store the style information in common files that all the pages share.
+When a user displays a web page, the user’s browser loads the style information along with the content of the page.
+When a user prints a web page, you might provide different style information that makes the printed page easy to read.

+In general, you use HTML to describe the content of the document, not its style; you use CSS to specify its style, not its content.
+There are exceptions to this rule, of course, and HTML also provides some ways to specify style.
+For example, in HTML you can use a <b> tag to make text bold, and you can specify the background colour of a page in its <body> tag.
+When you use CSS, you normally avoid using these HTML style features so that all your document’s style information is in one place.

 # Benifits of CSS :

-*Easier to maintain and update
+* Easier to maintain and update
-*Greater consistency in design
+* Greater consistency in design
-*More formatting options
+* More formatting options
-*Lightweight code
+* Lightweight code
-*Faster download times
+* Faster download times
-*Search engine optimization benefits
+* Search engine optimization benefits
-*Ease of presenting different styles to different viewers *Greater accessibility
+* Ease of presenting different styles to different viewers
+* Greater accessibility

 *Hope you Enjoy it!!!*